Helping U.S. Cities & States Mitigate the Devastating Impacts of COVID-19

 Reducing Health Disparities During a Pandemic

-And, as mayors continue to play a central role in managing the pandemic and recovery, the class of mayors participating in the 2020-2021 Bloomberg Harvard Leadership Initiative will focus on developing the management skills and tools to successfully lead their cities through the COVID-19 crisis.
+And, as mayors play a central role in managing the pandemic and recovery, the class of mayors participating in the 2020-2021 Bloomberg Harvard Leadership Initiative focused on developing the management skills and tools to successfully lead their cities through the COVID-19 crisis.

 Bloomberg Philanthropies’ Partnership for Healthy Cities initiative also hosted a series of convenings developed specifically for mayors of Latin American and African cities, providing these local leaders with science-based guidance, crisis leadership training, and other resources.
 The Partnership for Healthy Cities, supported by Bloomberg Philanthropies in partnership with the World Health Organization (WHO) and Vital Strategies, is a global network of nearly 70 cities committed to saving lives by preventing noncommunicable diseases such as heart disease, diabetes, chronic lung disease, cancer, and injuries.

 Finally, we worked with the United States Conference of Mayors, the National League of Cities, and the National Association of City Transportation Officials to offer local leaders guidance and resources to manage specific issues, including transportation strategies and federal funding and reimbursement.
 In January 2020, Bloomberg Philanthropies announced a partnership with the United States Conference of Mayors to help city leaders navigate the challenges associated with wide-scale distribution of the COVID-19 vaccine.